Evaluating RIG’s financial ratios for a profitable investment

 Sponsored

-As well, it is important to consider RIG stock ratios such as price-to-sales, which is currently 1.71.RIG’s price to book ratio for the most recent quarter was 0.44, resulting in an 6.03 price to cash per share for the period.
+As well, it is important to consider RIG stock ratios such as price-to-sales, which is currently 1.72.RIG’s price to book ratio for the most recent quarter was 0.45, resulting in an 6.06 price to cash per share for the period.

 How does Transocean Ltd. (RIG) stock rate among analysts?
 Buy, sell, or hold?